-- For the NEM, the previous year's ESOO forecast will be assessed against actuals for the past year in the annual Forecast Accuracy Report.
+- For the NEM, the previous year's ESOO forecast will be assessed against actuals for the past year in the annual Forecast Accuracy Report8.
 That report outlines forecast improvements planned to mitigate issues found.
 The improvement opportunities can include input data, but also methodologies.
-AEMO will consult on such changes and update this and other methodology documents accordingly. - Non-material changes are consulted on as part of the Forecast Improvement Plan, included in the FAR. - Material changes will be consulted on using the applicable FBPG consultation process.
+AEMO will consult on such changes and update this and other methodology documents accordingly. - Non-material changes are consulted on as part of the Forecast Improvement Plan, included in the FAR. - Material changes will be consulted on using the applicable FBPG consultation process. - For the WEM, the forecast accuracy of the past ESOO forecast will be assessed in the following ESOO.